 The Merge Rasters function represents a grouped or merged collection of rasters.
-Use it when you have multiple rasters that you want treated as a single item, such as calculating the same statistics for all, or when color balancing so you don't need to color balance each image separately.
-This is useful when working with imagery stored as separate tiles due to file size constraints; this way, the tiles will be treated as part of the same image.
+It is useful when you have multiple rasters that you want treated as a single item, for example, to calculate the same statistics for all, or to treat as one image when color balancing (thereby, not color balancing each image separately).
+This is useful for some satellite imagery that is stored as different tiles to reduce the file size of each, but should be considered part of the same image.

-To remove this function, select the item in the attribute table, right-click the Footprint layer, and click Selection > Split Merged Items.
+You can remove this function by selecting the item in the attribute table then right-click the Footprint layer and click Selection > Split Merged Items.